Township Assessing

 For questions, please email us at: townshipassessing@gmail.com

-You may also call 231-881-4000, however due to high call volumes during this time of year it is recommended to email if possible, and if you are unable to reach us via phone or email we recommend attending one of the March Board of Review meetings.
+You may also call 231-881-4000.
+Due to high call volumes during the months of February and March, it is recommended to email questions if possible, and if you are unable to reach us via phone or email regarding your values during the months of February or March, especially immediately prior to the March Board of Review meetings, we recommend attending one of the March Board of Review scheduled meetings.

 FREQUENTLY ASKED QUESTIONS